pharmpy/pharmpy.github.io/latest/_sources/modeling.rst.txt

+.. _modeling:

 ========
 Modeling
 ========

 While the :py:class:`pharmpy.model.Model` class can be directly manipulated with low level operations the modeling module offers higher level operations and transformations for building a model.
 These transformations are also available via the Pharmpy command line interface.
+To read more about these functions such as how the initial estimates of parameters are chosen, see their respective API documentation.

 .. jupyter-execute::
    :hide-output: